CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/reports.md

 ## Troubleshooting

-### Saved reports are not being passed to Kubecost correctly
+### Saved reports are not being passed to nOps correctly

-Review these steps to verify that saved reports are being passed to the Kubecost application correctly:
+Review these steps to verify that saved reports are being passed to the nOps application correctly:

 1. Confirm that `global.savedReports.enabled` is set to `true`
 2. Ensure that the Helm values are successfully read into the ConfigMap
-   * Run `helm template ./cost-analyzer -n kubecost > test-saved-reports-config.yaml`
+   * Run `helm template ./cost-analyzer -n nOps > test-saved-reports-config.yaml`
    * Open `test-saved-reports-config`
    * Find the section starting with `# Source: cost-analyzer/templates/cost-analyzer-saved-reports-configmap.yaml`
    * Ensure that the Helm values are successfully read into the ConfigMap under the `data` field.
 Example below.